LeonisX/yoda-stories-translation-tool/documents/russia.md

 * Date: `19.08.2006`
 * Based on version 1.2 (aka Patch 6).

 Two minor changes for unused action arguments in zones `562` and `578`.
-Probably manual.
+ Apparently, this was an attempt to translate dummy data that fills unused variables.

 ![](images/gameplay/rus-pro.png)

 The graphics are not translated, and the tile names only partially translated.

-The translation was included on the disc `Yoda Stories (R. G. Catalyst Old Games)`.
+The translation included on the disc `Yoda Stories (R. G. Catalyst Old Games)`.

 ![](images/setup/rg1.png)